-As far as my pregnancy, those first 12 weeks where the risk of miscarriage is highest was torture.
+As far as my pregnancy, those first 12 weeks where the risk of miscarriage is highest were torture.
 For me, it helped to see those weeks as stages with small victories.

 Miscarriage statistics by week are as follows:

-Note, these are general statistics and may vary by your age and health.
+Note, these are general statistics based on fetal age and may vary by your age and health.

 Week 2: You may get a positive test, and then have your period.
 This is commonly called a “chemical pregnancy” as the egg never really sets up shop in the uterus.
 Your chance of miscarriage is 30 percent.

 Week 3 to 6: By now, the egg has implanted, and you’ll have missed your period.
 Your miscarriage chance is now down to 10 percent.

 Week 7 to 12: Your risk remains at 10 percent until you have heard or seen a heartbeat.
 The heart begins to beat sometime between week 6 and 7 in most cases.
 After a heartbeat is detected, your chance of a miscarriage is only 5 percent.

 Week 12 to 20: Second trimester losses are far less common.
 Your chance of miscarriage is only 3 percent.